Choosing a major

 Not sure where to start?

-- You don't have to declare a major right away.
-You can get started on basic science prerequisites and general education requirements while you explore your options.
+You don't have to declare a major right away.

-- Look at majors that fit your personal interests.
 It's better to work professional school prerequisites into a schedule packed with things you enjoy than to suffer through a program you don't like.

-— Consider a non-science major.
-The pre-health advisors can help you work professional school prerequisites into nearly any major — and most professional schools place high value on degrees that include study in areas like language, the arts, social sciences, education, business, and so on.
+Consider a non-science major.
+The pre-health advisors can help you work professional school prerequisites into any major — and most professional schools place high value on degrees that include study in areas like language, the arts, social sciences, education, business, and so on.

-- Go to the Pre-Health Advising Office for help.
 The advisors there can help you find a major that fits and help you keep your professional school prerequisites on track while you're exploring your options.

 Remember, there are no restrictions on what you can study.
 As long as you fulfill the prerequisites for professional school — and of course, get good grades — any major you choose will be fine.